EltayebAhmed/ifg_lcb/README.md

 ```bash
 >> ./experiments/ifg_shared_temp_ablation.sh
 ```
+All generations, scores and logs will be written to the  `./data` directory.
+Scores can be found in the `.json` files.
+The scripts above will fully replicate the experiments by first tuning temperatures on a validation set before running the evaluation on the test set.

 # Attribution
 If you use this code or the techniques described in the paper please cite